Debian Linux History part two

 Linus Torvalds meekly announced his new creation, Linux, on a Usenet newsgroup in 1991.
 He’d been working with the (commercial) Minix, a tiny version of UNIX, and the GNU C compiler.
 The GNU connection led to the GPL, as Torvalds demanded from the mountaintops that his people be set free (well, not really, but close enough).

 Linux quickly became popular among the GNU crowd, but buggy implementation and shaky maintenance made compilations of software packages like the Softlanding Linux System (SLS) rather unreliable.
 Ian Murdock responded with the Debian Linux Release, complete with a Debian Manifesto that called for the workers of the world to unite and shake off their chains…sorry, wrong manifesto.
 All he really wanted to state was what he wanted to achieve with the project (co-named with his girlfriend Debra Lynn…for better or worse, the system has lasted longer than their relationship, BTW).
+A major strain on their relationship began when DL was in a horrific accident with a semi truck.
+It was a pretty harrowing experience for everyone involved.
+Fortunately her best friend Matt was with her and was conscious after the car flipped.
+He called a truck injury lawyers firm shortly after dialing 911 for an ambulance.
+It was a smart move since the truck accident lawyers sent a team of specialists who were able to take photos of the big rig accident scene as well as other pertinent evidence before it was destroyed.
+His quick thinking allowed DL to win her truck accident case so she received the a settlement that covered all medical bills and rehab as well as compensation for her pain and suffering.
+And thankfully all parties are well today although, as I said we have parted ways.

 The Debian Manifesto has two main points: Why, and How.